- Academic Affairs

 - All televisions have DirecTV to enjoy while you are exercising or just relaxing in our lounge area.
 In the fitness suite, most cardiovascular equipment is equipped with personal viewing stations or has audio connections to the TVs.

-- A 5-lane, 25-yard "infinity" pool with a zero-depth entry ramp and a hydrotherapy bench with water and air-propulsion jets in the 6th lane.
-The pool depth ranges from 3.5 feet to 5.5 feet With views of UMMC, Shock Trauma and Davidge Hall, the pool provides marvelous vistas of UMB's beautiful urban campus.
+- A five-lane, 25-yard "infinity" pool with a zero-depth entry ramp and a hydrotherapy bench with water and air-propulsion jets in the sixth lane.
+The pool depth ranges from 3.5 feet to 5.5 feet With views of UMMC, Shock Trauma, and Davidge Hall, the pool provides marvelous vistas of UMB's beautiful urban campus.
 The pool is kept between 78 and 81 degrees Fahrenheit to complement fitness and leisure swimming.